vern97/Khronos/Milestones/Milestone_4/BTT_Inception_Phase_2/BTT_User_Stories.md

        * [T] Add a feature for the tutor that allows them to mark the alternate option as confirmed or denied
        * [T] Make this feature a "once per communication" option - the tutor and student should not be able to endlessly go back and forth with alternate options
    5. [U] As a student, I want the ability to cancel an appointment with a tutor so that the tutor knows I will not be attending the session.
        * [T] Add a feature in the same location where a student schedules an appointment that also allows them to cancel an appointment
        * [T] Display a message that confirms the request was processed successfully
        * [T] Add an alert message to the tutor's homepage letting them know of the cancellation
    6. [U] As a tutor, I want the ability to cancel an appointment with a student so that the student knows I will not be attending the session.
        * [T] Add a feature in the same location where a tutors accepts/denies an appointment that also allows them to cancel an appointment
        * [T] Display a message that confirms the request was processed successfully
        * [T] Add an alert message to the student's homepage letting them know of the cancellation
  5. **[E] Provide online tutoring**
     1. [U] As a student, I want a drop-in chat feature so that I can receive help when I am not able to visit the tutoring center.
        * [T] Add a chat feature to the homepage
        * [T] This feature should also be displayed on the tutor homepage
     2. [U] As a student, I want to see if a tutor is online so that I know it is okay to ask a question through the drop-in chat feature.
        * [T] Add a feature that allows a tutor (working in the tutoring center) to set their status to indicate whether they are available, busy, offline
     3. [U] As a tutor, I want to hear an alert when a a student uses the drop-in chat feature so that I do not miss a student question.
        * [T] Incorporate a feature that makes a sound (such as a text message or PM sound) to alert the tutor a message was received
     4. [U] As a student, I want an online tutoring interface so that I can receive help when I am not able to visit the tutoring center.
        * [T] Use an API to add an interactive whiteboard interface
        * [T] Make the "online tutoring room" its own page
        * [T] Add a link to this feature on the student homepage
     5. [U] As a student, I want to upload documents during online tutoring so that my tutor can see what I am working on.
        * [T] Add the ability to upload and share documents between student and tutor and vice versa
     6. [U] As a tutor, I want a chat filter during interactive tutoring sessions so that students do not abuse the system with inappropriate language.
        * [T] Use an API to filter language during "online tutoring room" sessions
     7. [U] As a tutor, I want a chat filter during drop-in chats so that students do not abuse the system with inappropriate language.
        * [T] Use an API to filter language during drop-in chat sessions
 6. **[E] Log data from tutoring sessions**
    1. [U] As a tutor, I want to manually input session information so that I can make a record of sessions in the tutoring center.
-	* [T] Crate db table for session information
+       * [T] Create db table for session information
        * [T] Create CRUD for session information
        * [T] Add a link to tutor menu to "create session" page
    2. [U] As a tutor, I want to mark if a student attended a scheduled session so that students with several no-show no-cancel sessions are flagged.
        * [T] Create db table for attendance
        * [T] Create CRUD for attendance
        * [T] Add a link to tutor menu to "create attendance"
        * [T] List active sessions to flag attendance status for student
    4. [U] As a student, I want the option to provide additional information about my tutoring needs so that the department can improve the computer science program.
        * [T]
 7. **[E] Handle professor grading requests**
    1. [U] As a professor, I want to submit grading requests so that I can easily get help from graders.
        * [T] Add a grading request table to db
        * [T] Create CRUD for grading request
        * [T] Add a "submit request" button to Professor menu linking to "create grading request"
    2. [U] As a professor, I want to submit relevant information about a grading request so that the grader knows of any special criteria.
        * [T] Make sure there is an "extra information" column in grading requst table
        * [T] Add a text box to add "extra information" on "create grading request" page
    3. [U] As a professor, I want to upload relevant documents for a grading request so that the grader has the resources they need to properly grade an assignment.
        * [T] Make sure there is a "add documents" column in grading requst table
        * [T] Add an upload button to add "relevant documents" on "create grading request" page
    4. [U] As a professor, I want to see a a list of tutors so that I can choose a specific tutor to request grading from.
        * [T] Add a drop down to "create grading request" to select a tutor
    5. [U] As a professor, I want to see how many grading tasks are currently assigned to each tutor so that I do not overwhelm any one tutor with too much work.
        * [T] Add a "view grading requests" button to professor menu
        * [T] List all active grading requests and which tutor owns them
    6. [U] As a grader, I want the ability to mark the status of a grading request so that professors know whether I received a a request and whether I finished a task.
        * [T] Add a grader specific view for "view grading requests"
        * [T] Add a button for grader to access "view grading request"
        * [T] Allow grader to select "view grading request" for details
        * [T] Create an edit button on "view grading request" to update grading request
        * [T] Allow grader to mark grading request with current status
 8. **[E] Track tutoring time sheets for payroll**
    1. [U] As a tutor, I want to manually input my work times at the tutoring center into a digital time sheet so that I can easily keep a record of hours worked.
       * [T] Add a "time sheet" table to db
       * [T] Create CRUD for "time sheet"
       * [T] Create a "record hours" button for tutor menu only
    2. [U] As a tutor, I want a digital time sheet that automatically calculates my total hours worked according to payroll department criteria so that I can easily keep an accurate record of hours worked.
       * [T] Add a button to tutor menu to view recorded hours
       * [T] Add a drop down to view tables of hours for a month and year
       * [T] Add table for each month-year to view total hours worked
    3. [U] As a tutor, I want my online tutoring sessions automatically logged into my digital time sheet so that I do not have to personally time the length of sessions.
       * [T] Add a button on tutoring menu to start tutoring session
       * [T] Add a button on tutoring menu to stop tutoring session
       * [T] Record tutoring hours from start to stop time
    4. [U] As an administrator, I want to download tutor time sheets so that I can keep accurate records.
       * [T] Add a button to view tutoring time sheets
       * [T] Select a tutor from drop down
       * [T] Display time sheets in a table for each month-year for selected tutor
       * [T] Download spreadsheet for selected month-year
 9. **[E] Provide data analysis for professors**
    1. [U] As a professor, I want to know which classes and subject matter students are getting tutored on so that I can address student needs.
    2. [U] As a professor, I want to know additional student information that is gained from tutoring sessions so that I know how tutoring services are being used.